mrsimpson/template-typescript-monorepo/README.md

 The project follows the Conventional Commits specification with the following accepted prefixes:

 - `feat:` - A new feature (minor version bump)

-  - Example: `feat: add user authentication module`

 - `fix:` - A bug fix (patch version bump)

-  - Example: `fix: resolve memory leak in data processing`

 - `docs:` - Documentation changes

-  - Example: `docs: update README with new installation instructions`

 - `style:` - Code formatting, missing semicolons, etc. (no functional changes)

-  - Example: `style: format code according to eslint rules`

 - `refactor:` - Code refactoring without introducing new features or fixing bugs

-  - Example: `refactor: simplify authentication logic`

 - `test:` - Adding or modifying tests

-  - Example: `test: add unit tests for user service`

 - `chore:` - Maintenance tasks, updates to build processes, etc.

-  - Example: `chore: update dependencies to latest versions`

 - `perf:` - Performance improvements

-  - Example: `perf: optimize database query performance`

 - `ci:` - Changes to CI configuration files and scripts

-  - Example: `ci: update GitHub Actions workflow`

-- `build:` - Changes that affect the build system or external dependencies
+- `build:` - Changes that affect the build system or external dependencies Optional scopes can be added in parentheses to provide additional context:

-  - Example: `build: update webpack configuration`

-- `revert:` - Reverting previous commits
-  - Example: `revert: revert changes introduced in commit abc123`

-Optional scopes can be added in parentheses to provide additional context:

 - `feat(auth): add two-factor authentication`
 - `fix(api): resolve connection timeout issue`